thehme/Guia-De-Estudio/README.md

 - Only one image used in welcome screen for cleanliness.
 - Intents added to access each question, results, and answers.
 - Button styles added.
+- Back button not implemented.
+- Restoring answers on rotation not implemented.

 # Views